 The COMESA Court of Justice is the judicial organ of COMESA.
 The Court provides certainty that COMESA is a rules-based institution, with rules that can be enforced through a court of law.

-The Court of Justice has its permanent seat in Khartoum, Sudan1.
-It was formally established at the COMESA Heads of State Summit in June 1998 at which the initial seven Judges of the Court were appointed.
+The Court of Justice, which has its permanent seat in Khartoum, Sudan, was formally brought into being at the COMESA Heads of State summit in June 1998 at which the initial seven Judges of the Court were appointed.
 The Judges all hold high judicial office in their own countries.
 In 2004 the Treaty was amended to expand the Court into two Divisions.
-The lower Division, known as the Court of First Instance, has seven judges.
+The lower Division, known as the Court of First Instance has seven judges.
 The upper Division of the Court, which has five Judges, is called the Appellate Division.